floim/pim-script/README.md

 How it works
 ------------

+** SUBJECT TO CHANGE **

-PimScript currently uses Douglas Crockford's [ADsafe][], which is based on his [JSLint][].
-However, PimScript is intended to be thought of as more alike to FBJS - JS that is rewritten to run jailed without causing the original developer too much hassle.
+PimScript takes your normal JavaScript code and mangles it to produce something hopefully compliant with Douglas Crockford's [ADsafe][], which is based on his [JSLint][].
+Note, however, that your code shouldn't be ADsafe compliant to start with - think of it like FBJS - it does all that for you.

-PimScript takes your JavaScript and then rewrites it (via AST manipulation using [UglifyJS][]) to be ADsafe compatible.
-If the code cannot be made ADsafe then the JSLint errors are output to allow the developer to tweak his code to be more compliant.
+We're currently using [UglifyJS][] for mangling - we've had to make a couple of minor tweaks to UglifyJS which you can find in [Benjie's fork][UglifyJS-Benjie].

 There is no guarantee that PimScript will always be based on ADsafe.